RNG Guide: How Casino Outcomes Work

 Can RNGs be predicted?

-All reliable casinos go through testing before establishing a type of RNG.
+Top online casinos UK go through testing before establishing a type of RNG.
 And there are numerous authorities regulating gambling sites’ activities.
-There's no real possibility of prediction.
+There’s no real possibility of prediction.

 This is not the only value that gets better in online gaming

 The most reliable indicator of your outcome, the Return to Player, is also higher than what you’ll find in brick-and-mortar locations.

 Because you get a clear picture of how the house edge will affect you in the long run.
 Maintaining a land-based casino costs more than a web version, so the payout gap tends to be higher.
 And like RNGs, transparent RTPs result from a fully licenced and secure online casino.